Charles Schwab vs Merrill Lynch

 Recommendations

-Retirement Planning & Long-Term Investing: Both companies have lots of articles and calculators on their sites devoted to retirement.
-Financial planners are available online and at branch locations.
-Neither one would be a bad choice.
+Retirement Planning & Long-Term Investing: Both companies have many articles and calculators for retirement planning.
+Financial advisors are available online and in person.
+You can’t go wrong with either.

-Active Equity Trading: We defend Schwab with the thinkorswim platforms.
+Active Equity Trading: Schwab is the best choice because of its thinkorswim platforms.

-Beginners: We suggest an investment-advisory account (preferably with a human advisor) at either investment firm in this competition.
+Beginners: We suggest using an advisory account (ideally with a human advisor) at either company.

 Promotions